mysociety/mysociety.github.io/coding-standards.md

   tests are for anyone ever working on the project ever in the future; they provide security that changes can be made.
 For a mature project the ideal is to have some unit tests and some functional tests for key scenarios.
+* Although using Test Driven Development (writing a failing test before code that makes it pass) is encouraged, the tests and implementation should be in the same commit.
+Being able to make the assumption that the tests should pass at every commit can be helpful in tracking down where bugs were introduced using `git bisect`.
+(You can check that the tests pass at each commit with `git rebase -i --exec 'rails test' master`, say.)

 ## Committing code and working with repositories